Jswig/anderspoirel.net/content/about.md

 ## Colophon

 This website is built with [Hugo](https://gohugo.io/), using my own theme.
-Hosting is on [Cloudflare Pages](https://developers.cloudflare.com/pages/).
-Email newsletters are provided by [Buttowndown](https://buttowndown.com).
+Hosting is on [Cloudflare Pages](https://developers.cloudflare.com/pages/), and mail newsletters are provided by [Buttowndown](https://buttowndown.com).

 Feel free to ask if you want to re-use any of the content on this blog beyond the bounds of fair use.